LucoLab/splicing_project_moreau/README.md

  ```

 This script work with a provided list of genes symbol.
 So your are not force to use a gene lists.
 It's optional.
-- o : let you set name of your output. here output will be called CE_JP.output_filtered.ts
+- -o : let you set name of your output. here output will be called CE_JP.output_filtered.ts
--a : It's the number of annotation you used.
+- -a : It's the number of annotation you used.
 The number of columns you set in ID_2_GROUP.tsv.

 You filtering by event if more than 25 % NA values computed and if variance < 0.05 for the event.(arbitrary , need to improve that)